-In order to be able to carry out the various research projects, the Nanotechnology Department is involved in different special research areas (SFB 599, Transregio 37) and diverse national (DFG SPP1391, BMBF, DAAD, Leading Edge Cluster REMEDIS), European and international projects.
+In order to be able to carry out the various research projects, the Nanotechnology Department is involved in different special research areas (SFB 599, Transregio 123) and diverse national (DFG SPP1391, BMBF, DAAD, Leading Edge Cluster REMEDIS) and European and international projects.
 Of special mention is the participation of the Nanotechnology Department in the Clusters of Excellence QUEST and REBIRTH.
-Furthermore, the department offers a compact system for generating 3-D micro- and nano-structures using two-photon-polymerization.
-This turnkey system, which is being continually improved, can be used for commercial applications.
-Users can make complex 3-D structures quickly and easily.
+Furthermore, the department offers a commercially available, compact system for generating 3-D micro and nanostructures using two-photon-polymerization.
+This turnkey system, which is being continually improved, can be used to make complex 3-D structures quickly and easily.